UNRWA Deserves No Immunity in U.S. Courts

 Reflecting on the Privileges and Immunities Convention, not waiving immunity in this case would “impede the course of justice,” for both the victims and people of all nations who rely on the integrity of the U.N. to bring stability to the world.

-Elizabeth Samson is an international lawyer, an Adjunct Professor of Political Science at Queens College-CUNY, an Associate Research Fellow at the Henry Jackson Society, and a former Visiting Fellow at the Hudson Institute.
+Elizabeth Samson is an international lawyer, an Adjunct Professor of Political Science at Queens College-CUNY, a Writing Fellow at the Middle East Forum, and a former Visiting Fellow at the Hudson Institute.
 She holds a J.D. from Fordham Law School and an LL.M. in International & European Law from the University of Amsterdam.
-Ms. Samson has authored several peer-reviewed legal publications on topics of comparative international law and humanitarian law.
-Her writings have appeared in The New York Times, Wall Street Journal, The Guardian, Washington Times, and the New York Post.
+Ms. Samson speaks globally on topics of law and human rights, specializing in international law and constitutional law.
+She has authored several peer-reviewed legal publications on topics of comparative international law and humanitarian law.
+Her writings appear in the New York Times, Wall Street Journal, The Guardian, the Washington Times, the New York Post, and other publications.

 See more from this Author